Axial precession

 the discovery of the precession of the equinoxes is usually attributed in the West to the 2nd-century-BC astronomer Hipparchus.
 With improvements in the ability to calculate the gravitational force between planets during the first half of the nineteenth century, it was recognized that the ecliptic itself moved slightly, which was named planetary precession, as early as 1863, while the dominant component was named lunisolar precession.
 Their combination was named general precession, instead of precession of the equinoxes.

 Lunisolar precession is caused by the gravitational forces of the Moon and Sun on Earth's equatorial bulge, causing Earth's axis to move with respect to inertial space.
-Planetary precession (an advance) is due to the small angle between the gravitational force of the other planets on Earth and its orbital plane (the ecliptic), causing the plane of the ecliptic to shift slightly relative to inertial space.
+Planetary precession (an advance) is due to the small, net northward or southward pull of major nearby planets on Earth and its orbital plane (the ecliptic), causing that plane to shift slightly relative to inertial space.
+The slight difference in planes of planets explains why despite the ecliptic plane being so-called, eclipses of planets in the form of exact conjunctions are very rare.
 Lunisolar precession is about 500 times greater than planetary precession.
-In addition to the Moon and Sun, the other planets also cause a small movement of Earth's axis in inertial space, making the contrast in the terms lunisolar versus planetary misleading, so in 2006 the International Astronomical Union recommended that the dominant component be renamed the precession of the equator, and the minor component be renamed precession of the ecliptic, but their combination is still named general precession.
+In addition to the Moon and Sun, the other planets also cause a small movement of Earth's axis in inertial space, making the contrast between the terms lunisolar and planetary misleading, so in 2006 the International Astronomical Union recommended that the dominant component be renamed the precession of the equator, and the minor component be renamed precession of the ecliptic, but their combination is still named general precession.
 Many references to the old terms exist in publications predating the change.

 Nomenclature

 Precession of a gyroscope.
-In a similar way to how the force from the table generates this phenomenon of precession in the spinning gyro, the gravitational pull of the Sun and Moon on the Earth's equatorial bulge generates a very slow precession of the Earth's axis (see §Cause).
+Like the way the force from the table generates this phenomenon of precession in the spinning gyro, the gravitational pull of the Sun and Moon on the Earth's equatorial bulge generates a very slow precession of the Earth's axis (see §Cause).
 This off-center push or pull causes a torque, and a torque on a spinning body results in precession.
 The gyro can be analyzed in its parts, and each part within the disk is trying to fall, but the rotation brings it from down to up, and the net result of all particles going through this is precession.

+The term "precession" as it is used in astronomy generally describes the observed but exceedingly slow 26,000 year changing location of the place where the Sun appears against the background stars when it travels northward across the equator, at the moment of the March equinox.
+The stars oppositely seem to be moving retrograde across the sky, relative to the false-perspective that the stars move, rather than the equinox locations moving.
+In physics the term "precession" is generally used slightly differently to instead describe the analogous mechanical process of spinning tops shifting their orientation to their surroundings when tipped slightly while spinning.